omniosorg/omniosorg.github.io/_docs/info/openldap.md

 root:# pkg install network/openldap
 ```

+The OpenLDAP tools will be installed in the `/opt/ooce/bin/` directory.
+Of note, OmniOS comes pre-installed with the native Solaris LDAP tools which are located in the `/usr/bin/` directory.
+Care should be taken in which command is run as the options for each tool may differ.

 ### OpenLDAP Configuration

 The default OpenLDAP configuration file is located at `/etc/opt/ooce/openldap/slapd.conf`.
 It is necessary to make the following edit for the purposes of this quickstart.